 Formed by Members of the Coalition, the NewDemPAC helps re-elect House NewDems and elect new, like-minded leaders who can help develop a positive policy agenda and message.

-Thanks to our supporters, the NewDemPAC is celebrating its twelfth year in 2017.
+Thanks to our supporters, the NewDemPAC is celebrating its thirteenth year in 2018.

 “I am proud to lead the NewDemPAC and support common sense NewDem Members in Congress who work to unite our country and leaders towards policies that will unleash growth, keep our economy competitive, and make our nation more secure.
 As Chairman of the NewDemPAC, I will not only have the backs of my NewDem colleagues, but will also champion any aspiring leaders who want to join us in Congress as we reject partisan gridlock and build an economy that leaves no American behind.
 I hope you will support and work with us as we drive this message in Washington and across the country – with your help, we can grow our membership and strengthen this important effort.”